 Choose something once a day to do for you.
 Download a mindful app, or a breakup app, go to a fitness class, do a face mask, treat yourself to a day at the spa or read a good book.
 Find something to add value to your day that you can look forward to and feel good about doing.
 Worry about taking good care of yourself, eat good healthy food, go to yoga and be gentle.
 Take the time to look good and you will feel better as well.

 Take this time to learn about yourself and what you can take from your past relationship.
 After hours of therapy, self-help books, and tearful conversations with my friends I had completely psycho-analyzed myself in the hopes of identifying my patterns.
-I realized that I had some unhealthy behaviors that I wasn’t in tune with.
+I realized that I had some unhealthy behaviours that I wasn’t in tune with.
 Over time, I had started to numb myself, I would watch hours of TV or I would obsessively shop online because I was unhappy with the state of my relationship.
 I was searching for the love and compassion that was missing in my relationship and I wasn’t getting what I needed.

 I know now that if there are issues in my relationships, romantic or otherwise, I need to talk about them and not wait for them to blow over.
 Communication is key, and it can be done in a calm manner, not just in the heat of an argument.